walialu/2048/readme.markdown

     * The values should be self-explanatory
 * Create a new language file in `src/text` or use an existing one
-    * It should conform either to the 2-letter country code, or to something `en-netmums.com.js` if you want to have a separate language file for netmums.com
+    * It should conform either to the 2-letter country code, or to something like `en-netmums.com.js` e.g. if you want to have a separate language file for netmums.com
 * Edit the buildfile which defaults to `pgmefile.js`

 ## Editing the buildfile (pgmefile.js)